What is the minimum age required for an expedition?

 Where is your office and how do I get there?

-Our office is situated at 20 Boardwalk, Telegraph Cove BC.
+Our office is situated in Cove Coffee Shop at the end of the boardwalk, Telegraph Cove BC.

 Having arrived from Highway 19, descend down into beautiful Telegraph Cove and find public parking located immediately on your right.
 Park your vehicle here.
 If you have not prepaid for parking, you needn’t worry about doing so at this time but rather upon return to Telegraph Cove in the afternoon.
 Immediately across from the paid parking please note the red building which is the last public toilets before boarding our boats.

 Now it’s a matter of obeying your nose!
 Follow the smell of fresh-brewed coffee on the western (left hand) side of the Cove.
-Please continue down the boardwalk until you see our sign directly across from the Killer Whale Cafe.
+Please continue down the boardwalk until you see our sign directly across from the Stubbs Island Whale Watching.
 Even if you stop to appreciate a bird (or maybe a bear!) along the way, it might take you 5 minutes at a slow amble.

 Will I get sea sick?